 4) Tolerance for risk and imperfection

 Everything of course comes down to self-confidence, to the fundamental belief that you're entitled to be successful and get what you want.
 To be successful women need to be confident enough to surround themselves with confident and successful people, but often are more comfortable surrounding themselves with a superficial crowd bragging about their husband's achievements.
 To be confident is also to be open for criticism and to be vulnerable.
 Many are too proud to expose themselves if their facade 'looks great'.
-To try something that might fail requires confidence and you must be prepared to do what ever it takes regardless of what other people might think or say.
+To try something that might fail requires authenticity and openness and you must be prepared to do what ever it takes regardless of what other people might think or say.

 DrivenWoman is an accountability club that helps ambitious women to achieve their goals and dreams.
 Thousands of women around the world have joined our program and are achieving their life goals, which range from entrepreneurial dreams to career change or simply being more confident in their own skin and enjoying life in the present moment.

 Read more about some success stories how DrivenWoman has helped female entrepreneurs and other ambitious women to believe in their dreams and make them happen here.